South Carolina's Kamilla Cardoso has injury scare in Final Four, scores 22 in 23 minutes

 Cardoso made the last of her 10 field goals on a layup with 2:35 left in the third that put South Carolina up 19.
 She headed to the bench with 1:57 remaining in the period and watched the final quarter on the sideline with the game well in hand.

-The Brazilian player jogged off the floor shortly after the final buzzer, waving to the crowd.
+The Brazil native jogged off the floor shortly after the final buzzer, waving to the crowd.

-“She’s going to play through some pain," South Carolina guard Te-Hina Paopao said.
-“That’s who she is and she loves playing the game.
-So she’s going to push through that.
-Knowing we have one more game, she’s definitely going to be OK.”

 AP March Madness bracket: https://apnews.com/hub/ncaa-womens-bracket/ and coverage: https://apnews.com/hub/march-madness